hasura/graphql-engine/remote-schemas.md

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku)

-2. Open the Hasura console
+2. Open the Hasura console:

    Visit `https://<app-name>.herokuapp.com` (*replace \<app-name\> with your app name*) to open the admin console.

-3. Merge your first remote schema and query it
+3. Merge your first remote schema and query it:

    In the admin console, open the ``Remote Schemas`` tab and click on the ``Add`` button.
 Fill in the following details:
    * Remote Schema name: ``countries`` (*an alias for this remote schema*).